 Chilli paneer recipe with video & step by step photos – A restaurant style paneer chilli dry & gravy recipe with step by step photos.
 We love the restaurant served Indo chinese foods but i try to limit eating them out due to the MSG and sauce that is used.
 Most times i make them at home using the best possible ingredients and without MSG.
 This recipe yields one of the best chilli paneer dry & gravy that pairs well with a veg fried rice, schezwan fried rice, hakka noodles, or can be served as a starter.

+A slightly different version of this is the Paneer manchurian recipe.
 A dry version goes well as a starter and a gravy version goes well as a side dish to veg fried rice or restaurant style hakka noodles or this easy veg noodles.

 Always choose naturally brewed or organic soya sauce, others may have added msg, coloring and harmful chemicals. check the labels before you use.

 In the video I have shown making chilli paneer that has more sauce than the one shown in step by step pictures.
 The recipe is the same as mentioned in the recipe card below with 1 tsp cornflour and half cup water.